A tandem bicycle is that type of two-seat bikes with two sets of pedals that aging liberal couples and teenagers in Public Service Announcements

 - The Goodies Trandem is a three-man variation.
 The original version was an ordinary (sic) tandem with an extra seat at the back.
 Tim and Graeme pedalled, Bill being shortest was at the back in the non-pedalling seat.
 Later on the BBC prop department actually built a version with three sets of pedals.

 - Variation with the Chucklemobile from ChuckleVision, where the two brothers supposedly pedal side by side but Paul never bothers, even though Barry can see him not doing it.
+(Presumably he's just used to it at this point.)
 On some versions of the Chucklemobile prop it doesn't look like there even are pedals on Paul's side!

 - This happens quite easily in Wii Sports Resort's Cycling game if one of the riders doesn't know what they're doing or refuses to keep rhythm.